 Digital Gaming and Interactive Media program courses cover a broad range of skills including traditional art, 3D modeling, programming, level design, technical art, animation, user interface, game mechanics, and project management.
 The program prepares students to work in professional studios and supports students who build their own independent (indie) games.

-The Digital Gaming & Interactive Media program is closely linked with the Design and the Computing and Software Development programs, giving students a well-rounded education in art, design and coding, as well as game and interactive media production.
+The Digital Gaming and Interactive Media program is closely linked with the Design and Computing and Software Development programs, giving students a well-rounded education in art, design, and coding, as well as game and interactive media production.